MykyMar/course-work/CourseWork/docs/test_plan.md

 ### 4.3.
 Tools and Frameworks
 - **TestNG** for test execution.
-- **Selenide** for UI tests.
+- **Selenide** for ui tests.
-- **Rest Assured** for API tests.
+- **Rest Assured** for api tests.
 - **Allure** for reporting.
 - **Cucumber** for behavior-driven development (BDD).
 Only for 4 tests.
 - **Git** for version control and code storage.

 ## 5. Test Execution Plan
 ### 5.1.
 Test Cycles
-- UI and API tests will be executed daily through Jenkins.
+- ui and api tests will be executed daily through Jenkins.
 - Separate test cycles for different functionalities, with the ability to selectively run specific test groups via a configuration file.

 ### 5.2.
 Test Data
-- Test data for users, projects, and tasks will be created and cleaned up via API.
+- Test data for users, projects, and tasks will be created and cleaned up via api.

 ## 6. Test Scenarios

-### 6.1.
-UI Test Scenarios
+### 6.1. ui Test Scenarios

 1. **Login Testing**:
    - Positive case: Login with valid credentials.